nogibjj/Mini_Project12_Yabei/README.md

 - Model parameters
 - Training metrics (e.g., accuracy)
 - Model artifacts
-2. Open your browser and navigate to `http://localhost:5000`.

 ## Project Structure
 - `model_training.py`: Main script for training the model and logging with MLflow.